ZJUDBlab/InterCellDB/tutorials/Basic-steps.md

 ```

-Details about 4 options on customizing interaction database are given in the supplementary information of the article.
+Details about 4 options on customizing interaction database are given in the supporting information of the article.
 Here, we list some of the most commonly used options.

 - evidence sources: experimentally validated (`use.exp`), pathway curated (`use.know`), predicted (`use.pred`).
 - credibility score: ranging from 1 to 1000.
 Highest confidence should >= 900, and high confidence should >= 700, and medium >= 400, while low < 400.